Visual impairment: Classification

 In 2010, the WHO definition for visual impairment was changed and now follows the ICD-11.
-The previous definition which used "best corrected visual acuity" was changed to "presenting visual acuity".
-This change was made as newer studies showed that best-corrected vision overlooks a larger proportion of the population who has visual impairment due to uncorrected refractive errors, and/or lack of access to medical or surgical treatment.
+The previous definition, which used "best corrected visual acuity," was changed to "presenting visual acuity".
+This change was made as newer studies showed that best-corrected vision overlooks a larger proportion of the population who have visual impairment due to uncorrected refractive errors, and/or lack of access to medical or surgical treatment.